How to Answer “Tell Me About Yourself” in an Interview (with Sample Answers)

 Line 1: I’m an enthusiastic (Title) who has been working (Type of Work) over the (Timeframe).

-Line 2: During that time, I completed (Specific Accomplishment) which lead to (Specific Result) for (Company Name).
+Line 2: During that time, I completed (Specific Accomplishment), which led to (Specific Result) for (Company Name).

-Line 3: Prior to that, I worked at (Company Name) where I was the (Type of Work) and lead my team to (Specific Accomplishment).
+Line 3: Prior to that, I worked at (Company Name), where I was the (Type of Work) and led my team to (Specific Accomplishment).

 Line 4: Although those were all great opportunities, I’m ready to take on another challenge and contribute to the overall goals of (Company Name) as the (Job Title).